• Recipes

 🥘 Ingredients Needed

-The spice mix typically consists of a combination of herbs like dried coriander (cilantro) and dried parsley, garlic and a variety of spices such as cumin, coriander, sweet paprika, and cinnamon.
+The spice mix typically consists of a combination of herbs like dried coriander (cilantro) and dried parsley, garlic and a variety of spices such as cumin, coriander, sweet paprika, and cinnamon. ( which I have also used in these vegan mince pies)

 You can also use the zest of some lemon to add an extra citrusy tang.